RedPillAnalytics/gradle-analytics/README.md

 Analytics tasks
 ---------------
-bqProdSink - Process data files using the 'prod' delivery sink.
-Each generated analytics file is written to a corresponding BigQuery table based on 'dataset', 'suffix' and 'prefix' values. gcsProdSink - Process data files using the 'prod' delivery sink.
+bqTestSink - Process data files using the 'test' delivery sink.
+Each generated analytics file is written to a corresponding BigQuery table based on 'dataset', 'suffix' and 'prefix' values. firehoseTestSink - Process data files using the 'test' delivery sink.
+Each generated analytics file is written to a corresponding Kinesis stream based on 'suffix' and 'prefix' values. gcsProdSink - Process data files using the 'prod' delivery sink.
 Each generated analytics file is written to a corresponding GCS path based on 'suffix' and 'prefix' values. kafkaProdSink - Process data files using the 'prod' delivery sink.
 Each generated analytics file is written to a corresponding Kafka topic based on 'suffix' and 'prefix' values. producer - Analytics workflow task for producing data to all configured sinks.